 Columbia Gorge Housing Authority

-Columbia Gorge Housing Authority is a Public Housing Agency in The Dalles, Oregon that participates in the Section 8 Housing Choice Voucher (HCV) program.
-As of April 7th, 2020, Columbia Gorge Housing Authority has 1 waiting lists that are open now or opening soon.
+Columbia Gorge Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV) program.
+As of February 28th, 2021, Columbia Gorge Housing Authority has 1 waiting lists that are open now or opening soon.

 Columbia Gorge Housing Authority serves The Dalles.